mraggi/discreture/README.md

 	1 3 9
 	2 4 8
 ```

-which are all combinations for which every element is a divisor of the next element.
-This is done lazily.
+These are all combinations for which every element is a divisor of the next element.
+Note that not all combinations are created and then filtered, only combinations which satisfy the partial predicate (given by a lambda function) are further explored.

 # Benchmarks.

 ## Combinations benchmarks

+Two different libraries were tested: GNU Scientific Library (GSL) and euler314's library.

-The GNU Scientific Library is a well known and mature library.
+The GNU Scientific Library is a well-known and mature library.
 For more information, [check their website](https://www.gnu.org/software/gsl/).

-It implements combinations.
+Euler314's library (unnamed as far as I know) can be found [here](https://github.com/euler314/combinatorics) and provides similar functionality to discreture, although discreture provides many more features.

 Iterating over all combinations of size n/2 over a set of size n took the following time:

 ![discreture::combinations vs GSL combinations](https://github.com/mraggi/discreture/blob/master/combvsgsl.png "discreture::combinations vs GSL combinations")

-Euler314's library can be found [here](https://github.com/euler314/combinatorics).

 The GSL code used was the following: